 With that in mind, we offer the following car crash statistics:

 Total Car Accidents

-- There were a total of 1,916,000 medically consulted injuries resulting from auto accidents – causing a total estimate loss of $413 billion (which includes lost earnings, medical expenses, property damage and employer costs).
-T.
+- There were a total of 1,916,000 medically consulted injuries resulting from auto accidents – causing a total estimated loss of $413 billion (which includes lost earnings, medical expenses, property damage, and employer costs).

 Car Accident Fatalities